 a.
 A narrative project description to include project goals and objectives.
 Funding objectives should be simple and understandable, as specific and quantitative as possible, addressing the locations and sample procedures as well as quantitative methods with justifications, and attainable within the time, funding, and resources available.

-Proposals should be accomplishment-oriented and identify specific performance measures and how investigators anticipate research results being used in the management arena to enhance the understanding of the fishery resource being studied or contributing to the body of information on which management decisions are made (see Section I. B.).
-The main body of the narrative should be a clear statement of the work to be undertaken and include: (1) Project design and management, including who is responsible for business and financial management, field work, analysis of data, and reporting, expected products, and participants other than applicant; (2) project duration (starting on the first day of the month and ending on the last day of the month); (3) names and affiliations of the principal investigator(s) (PI); (4) contribution and relevance of the proposed work; and (5) a summary of the existing state of knowledge related to the project;
+Proposals should be accomplishment-oriented and identify specific performance measures and how investigators anticipate research results being used in the science and/or management arenas to enhance the understanding of the fishery resource being studied or contributing to the body of information on which management decisions are made (see Section I. B.).
+The main body of the narrative should be a clear statement of the work to be undertaken and include: (1) Project design and management, including who is responsible for business and financial management, field work, analysis of data, and reporting, expected products, and participants other than applicant; (2) project duration (starting on the first day of the month and ending on the last day of the month); (3) names and affiliations of the principal investigator(s) (PI); (4) contribution and relevance of the proposed work; and (5) a summary of the existing state of knowledge related to the project; and (6) names and affiliations of graduate students supported under the project